Blog Post Updated on: May 27, 2022.

 Sunrooms can be comprised of anywhere from 75-90% framed glass.
 Beyond the old adage about throwing stones, there are some fairly serious implications involved in how sunroom glass is manufactured and treated.
-Before you decide which sunroom company to buy from, you should be aware of some glass options and accessories that can help you feel more comfortable in your sunroom whether the weather outside is frosty or steamy.
+Before you decide which sunroom company to buy from, you should be aware of some glass options and accessories that can help you feel more comfortable in your sunroom whether the weather is frigid or scorching.

 Sunroom Glass - Things to Consider